-There are also quantitative indices for suggesting the number of clusters that best fits to the data.
+It is also possible to use quantitative indices for suggesting the number of clusters that best fits to the data.
 We considered some of the cluster validity indices that can be computed knowing only the dissimilarity matrix.
-These included four of the Dunn-like indices in (Bezdek and Pal, 1998) and the R-index defined in (Levine and Domany, 2001).
-Empirical studies on such indices, e.g., (Bandyopadhay and Maulik, 2001; Bezdek and Pal, 1998; Maulik and Bandyopadhay, 2002) yield often different results depending on the character of the data used without no clear indication of general superiority.
-Our own experiments on these indices did not suggest any definitive winner either.
-Currently, Icasso shows the R-index ( $I_R$ ) in the user interface.
+These included four of the Dunn-like indices in Bezdek and Pal (1998) and the R-index defined in Levine and Domany (2001).
+Empirical studies on such indices (e.g., Bandyopadhay and Maulik, 2001; Bezdek and Pal, 1998; Maulik and Bandyopadhay, 2002) often yield different results depending on the character of the data used, with no clear indication of general superiority.
+Our own experiments on these indices did not suggest any definitive winner, either.
+Currently, Icasso shows the R-index (I_R) in the user interface.
 The index is defined as where